byoso/ElevenLabs-tools/README.md

     text: "Ouch !"
 ```

-You can add as much categories and dilogues as long as you respect this structure.
+You can add as much categories and dialogues as long as you respect this structure.

 ## about the converters
 - text: does not create real audio files, just text placeholders, usefull to test
-- dev: use a local rough speech-to-text, usefull to prototype a project with real voices (but crappy voices !)
+- dev: use a local rough speech-to-text, usefull to prototype a project with real voices (but robot-like as hell !)
 - prod: uses elevenlabs api to create the voices, you need a valid ElevenLab api key to do that.

-**Important**: with the aim of saving your ElevenLabs credits, the processing of the voices will automatically skeep the already existing files, so, if you want to replace an already existing file, delete it manually before re-processing.
+**Important**: aiming to save your precious ElevenLabs credits, the processing of the voices will automatically skeep the already existing files, so, if you want to replace an already existing file, delete it manually before re-processing.
 If you add new dialogue lines, only the new ones will be processed.

 # Suggested workflow with ElevenLabs (tip for broke devs 😉 )

-Create 2 different .cfg files (one converter=dev and one converter=prod), each one pointing on a different outpout folder (let's say "voices-prod" and "voices-dev").
+Create 2 different .cfg files (one converter=dev and one converter=prod), each one pointing to a different outpout folder (let's say "voices-prod" and "voices-dev").

-Start your project with the dev voices, and as soon as your EL credits are high enough to create new 'prod' voices, process the prod cfg file (remember it will only process the missing mp3 files), and replace the dev voices in your project by the prod ones.
+Start your project with the dev voices, and as soon as your EL credits are high enough to create new 'prod' voices, process the prod cfg file (remember it will only process the missing mp3 files), and then replace the dev voices in your project by the prod ones.